 In 2013, I self-published His Last Trip: An Irish-American Story, a biography of my emigrant grandfather, who died 18 years before I was born.
 The 213-page book also explores Kerry’s Lartigue monorail; Ireland’s struggle for independence; the streetcar system and social conditions of Pittsburgh before World War II; and Catholic culture and religious practices in Ireland and the U.S. during the late 19th & early 20th century.

 I am interested in the social and political history of Ireland since the Famine, especially in Kerry, and the impact of the Irish in America.
-I have focused many of my historical investigations on the Land War period.
+I have focused many of my historical investigations on the Land War period of the 1880s.

 In the past, some of my journalism work overlapped with the production of this blog, including stories that I wrote for Business Journal publications in Tampa and Washington.
 Today, the blog is independent of my work at the American Road & Transportation Builders Association.
 Opinions are my own.